linux-kdevops/kdevops-history/docs/kdevops-configuration.md

 make menuconfig
 ```

-# Dynamic kconfig
+# Dynamic Kconfig

-kdevops also supports dynamic kconfig entries without which some features
+kdevops also supports dynamic Kconfig entries without which some features
 could not be supported.
 Typically you run 'make menuconfig' to configure
 the Linux kernel the breadth of variability is known, but in the kdevops
 world you may want to tweak a few options which are only specific to your
 platform on which you are running kdevops on.
 More specifically, in order
-to support PCI-E passthrough support we need to scrape your system's PCI-E
+to support PCIe passthrough support we need to scrape your system's PCIe
-devices and then give you options for doing PCI-E passthrough onto guests.
+devices and then give you options for doing PCIe passthrough onto guests.
-In order to support PCI-E passthrough kdevops supports creating a few
+In order to support PCIe passthrough kdevops supports creating a few
 Kconfig files on-the-fly.
 But not everyone wants to see these dynamic Kconfig
 files or needs to work with them.
 And so a new target is provided to support
-those features that need a dynamic kconfig:
+those features that need a dynamic Kconfig:

 ```bash
 make dynconfig